How do people learn synchronously/asynchronously with distributed video?

-Observations involved 14 participants acting as students in a MOOC learning environment and then being interviewed.
+Observations involved 14 participants (7 sessions) acting as students in an online learning environment.
 There were two modes of observation: synchronous use of distributed video and asynchronous use of distributed video.

-In the synchronous setup observations participants were put into different rooms at the same time and told to watch novice level video content about HTML and CSS together remotely using Skype and a YouTube playlist.
-Participants watched content together as they built a basic web page.
-To maintain naturalistic settings, participants were told to collaborate on their own agreed set of rules during their calls and do whatever they see fit.
-This led to an open-ended interpretive study.
+In the synchronous setup observations participants, were put into different rooms at the same time and told to watch novice level videos about web development together using Skype and YouTube playlist to build a basic web page.

-In the asynchronous setup observations participants were also put into different rooms at the same time.
-However, this mode of the observations with video use was slightly structured to simulate asynchronous ‘viewing slots’ with the use of Skype to bring information together for collaborative calls.
-The collaboration element showed whether participants can collaborate based on viewing video at different times and can complete a task.
-Participants were told they will not be ‘online’ with another student when viewing video.
-They enhanced a web page about London together by sending each other information about CSS grids from a video on YouTube at different time slots.
-The way in which they sent the information was up to them.
+In the asynchronous setup observations participants, were also put into different rooms at the same time.
+However, this mode was slightly structured to simulate asynchronous ‘viewing times’ and used Skype to bring information together for collaborative sessions.
+The collaboration element showed whether participants can collaborate based on viewing the video at different times and can complete a task.
+They enhanced a web page together by sending each other information from a video on YouTube at different time slots.

-After the observations there were small semi-structured interviews poised as informal debriefings to the participants to ease off rationalised answers.
-The interviews lasted 5-15 minutes.
+After the observations, there were semi-structured interviews.
 The interviews allowed me to clarify any actions that didn’t make sense or gain further insight.
 Also, participants were able to raise concerns they felt the need to address from their experience in the session.
-The short interviews let me see how participants thought about the fictional MOOC environment they were put into.
+The short interviews let me hear how participants thought about the fictional MOOC environment they were put into.

-The interview was more open ended as this project aimed to discover how a new design idea would work and additional questions were asked and didn’t necessarily follow the questions point by point.
+The interview was more open-ended as this project aimed to discover how a new design idea would work so additional questions were asked.

 In the data analysis stage, the raw data collected was coded through qualitative analysis to make more sense of it in relation to cognition.
 Coding presented the key components of the data set for this study.
 The coding allowed me to see how distributed and external cognition works in an online video viewing environment and how it effects learners.